ufopcsilab/projects/README.md

-# Welcome to the CSILab
+# Welcome to the CSILab - Laboratório de Sistemas de Computação Inteligente / Univeresidade Federal de Ouro Preto

 If you wanna be a student or collaborator in the [CSILab](http://www.decom.ufop.br/csilab/), here you will find information about how we work and tons of interesting projects to join in.

 The fields we work in are:

+ - Artificial intelligence
  - Network science / Complex networks / Complex systems
  - Multiobjective optimization
  - Machine Learning / Deep Learning
  - Data Science
  - Computational Statistics
+ - Computer Vision

 Professors: